 2.1 Experimental detail:-

 Tikamgarh district lies in the Bundelkhand Zone (Agro-climatic Zone –VIII).
-It is situated in the north-eastern part of Madhya Pradesh at 240 43’ North latitude and 780 49’ East longitudes at an altitude of 358 meter mean sea level.
-It has sub-tropical climate characterized by hot dry summers and cool dry winter.
-The average maximum temperature during the month of October varies between 35 - 36.50C, while the average minimum temperature varies between 3.5 to 5.5 0C during month of December, which is the coldest month of the year.
-The average Season rainfall of this region is about 213.7mm which is mostly received between July- August and a little rainfall is also obtained during January.
+It is situated in the north-eastern part of Madhya Pradesh at 240 43’ North latitude and 780 49’ East longitudes at an altitude of 358 meters mean sea level.
+It has a sub-tropical climate characterized by hot dry summers and cool dry winter.
+The average maximum temperature during October varies between 35 - 36.5°C, while the average minimum temperature varies between 3.5 to 5.5 0C during the month of December, which is the coldest month of the year.
+The average season rainfall of this region is about 213.7mm, which is mostly received between July- August and a little rainfall is also obtained during January.
 The average humidity of the tract is about 73%.
 The soil of the experiment field was clay loam in texture.
 International Journal of Chemical Studies, It was medium in organic matter and had good water holding capacity with PH ranging from 6.9.
 The manure and fertilizers were applied as per respective plot.
-Full dose of RDF (100:60: 40 kg NPK ha-1) and 1/3 nitrogen were given to the plot before sowing as basal dose.
-Remaining 2/3 quantity of nitrogen was applied in two split doses i.e., 30 and 60 day after transplanting.
+Full dose of RDF (100:60: 40 kg NPK ha-1) and 1/3 nitrogen were given to the plot before sowing as a basal dose.
+The remaining 2/3 quantity of nitrogen was applied in two split doses, i.e., 30 and 60 days after transplanting.

 2.2 Experimental design

-The experimental was laid out in the randomized block design with three replications.
-Varieties- V1–PusaJwala, V2–PusaSadabahar, V3–JM-218, V4–JM-283, V5–Sonakshi-44, V6–Divyajyoti, V7–Classica-152, V8–Natasha-727, V9–Suryamukhi and V10–prajwala.
+The experiment was laid out in the randomized block design with three replications.
+Varieties- PusaJwala, PusaSadabahar, JM-218, JM-283, Sonakshi-44, Divyajyoti, Classica-152, Natasha-727, Suryamukhi and Prajwala.
 Observations recorded for yield and quality parameters.
-Five plants were randomly selected from each treatments and replication for the study.
-Five plants were randomly selected from each treatments and replication for the study.
-Sampling was done at 30, 60 & 90 day’s interval for growth parameters Leaf area, Leaf area index (LAI) and Dry weight per plant (g), such sampling was done and physiological parameters.
+Five plants were randomly selected from each treatment and replication for the study.
+Five plants were randomly selected from each treatment and replication for the study.
+Sampling was done at 30, 60 & 90 DAS intervals for growth parameters Leaf area, Leaf area index (LAI) and Dry weight per plant (g), such sampling was also done and physiological parameters.
 Plant height (cm), No. of branches plant-1, No. of leaves plant-1, at 60 & 90 DAT for physiological parameters i.e. Relative growth rate (RGR), Crop growth rate (CGR) and Bio-mass duration (BMD) and other parameter was recorded finally done at one time Fruit length, Fruit girth, Fresh weight of ten fruit-1, Number of fruit plant-1, number of seed fruit-1, Test weight, Fruit yield plot-1 and Fruit yield ha-1.

 2.3 Plant growth and physiological parameters